johnbillion/wp-crontrol/docs/docs/how-to-use.md

 ## Edit cron events

-Click the Edit link next to an event to edit details such as its hook name, arguments, next run date, and recurrence.
+Click the Edit link next to an event to edit details such as its hook name, arguments, next run date, and schedule.

 ## Add a new cron event